 Only a few metres from the Textile Museum is the small park by the Aasee.
 A circular path leads to deep green ferns and old rhododendrons.
 Especially in May, the park shows its colourful side.
 The paths merge into the lakeside path around the large Aasee.

-A special attraction along the Hohe Mark Nature Park Route is the Anholter Schweiz Biotope Wildlife Park.
+A special attraction along the Hohe Mark Cycle Route is the Anholter Schweiz Biotope Wildlife Park.
 About 50 animal species live in the seven different biotopes - from goose to wolf.
 The 6-kilometre-long paths also lead through the large "bear forest".
 A real eye-catcher is the "Swiss cottage" in the middle of the lake.

 Velen Castle is the starting point for a detour to the historic zoo.
 Beautiful paths lead through the dense forest, where watercourses and small clearings are particularly charming.
 The park, designed by Johann Conrad Schlaun, still shows its Baroque main axis and the six-armed hunting star.